Science

 Presentation

-L1 Life Sciences - Health, Environment (SVSE) is the 1st year of the Life Sciences degree.
-It introduces students to the fundamentals of the study of living organisms, at various levels: animal and plant biology, cellular and molecular biology, developmental biology, genetics, plant and animal physiology, ecology, evolutionary biology, etc. L1 also provides reinforcement and/or refresher courses in the complementary disciplines necessary for the training of any scientist: mathematics, physics, chemistry, earth sciences, and English.
-These subjects are taught as tools for the biologist.
-Students can also choose options to personalize their studies.
+L1 Life Sciences – Health, Environment (SVSE) is the first year of the Life Sciences bachelor's degree.
+It allows students to learn the basics of the disciplines involved in the study of living organisms at different levels: animal and plant biology, cellular and molecular biology, developmental biology, genetics, plant and animal physiology, ecology, evolutionary biology, etc. L1 also allows students to strengthen and/or refresh their knowledge in complementary disciplines that are necessary for the training of any scientist: mathematics, physics, chemistry, Earth sciences, and English.
+These subjects are taught as tools for biologists.
+Students can also choose options to personalize their course of study.

-L1 SVSE also includes an important methodological component: scientific method and reasoning, data analysis, scientific report writing, observation drawings, acquisition of techniques and tools (microscope, for example).
+The L1 SVSE also includes an important methodological component: scientific method and reasoning, data analysis, scientific report writing, observational drawing, and learning techniques and tools (e.g., microscope).

-Training takes the form of lectures, tutorials and practical work.
-Each unit is assessed by continuous assessment and/or a final exam at the end of the semester.
-Graduation from L1 SVSE entitles students to 60 ECTS credits, and gives access to L2 SV, with different access procedures for different courses.
+The program consists of lectures, tutorials, and practical work.
+Each course unit is assessed through continuous assessment and/or a final exam at the end of the semester.
+Successful completion of the L1 SVSE program entitles students to 60 ECTS credits and allows them to progress to L2 SV, with different admission requirements depending on their background.

 Objectives

-The Life Sciences bachelor's degree is a generalist, multi-disciplinary course designed to provide comprehensive training in the life sciences.
-The curriculum combines fundamental and theoretical teachings, with an apprenticeship in methodological tools.
+A generalist and multidisciplinary program, the Bachelor's degree in Life Sciences aims to provide comprehensive training in the field of life sciences.
+The curriculum combines both fundamental and theoretical teaching with learning about methodological tools.

-The SV bachelor's degree provides an integrated vision of biology.
-It focuses on the environment, biodiversity, biomedical research, plant improvement and health, and understanding the fundamental mechanisms of living organisms.
+The SV degree provides an integrated view of biology.
+It focuses on the environment, biodiversity, biomedical research, plant improvement and health, and understanding the fundamental mechanisms of life.

-The specialization of courses enables students to move into different areas of biology.
+Specialization in courses allows students to focus on different areas of biology.

 Know-how and skills